 Launch Radio Networks reports: ARMY OF ANYONE, featuring FILTER frontman Richard Patrick and former STONE TEMPLE PILOTS guitarist Dean DeLeo and bassist Robert DeLeo, plans to hit the road as soon as possible.
 In addition to material from the group's upcoming debut album, Patrick told Launch that the group hopes to play songs from its members' back catalogs as well.
 "We're gonna figure that out in rehearsals," he said.
 "Rehearsals start next week and I think everyone wants to do FILTER stuff.
 I definitely want to do STONE TEMPLE PILOTS stuff, you know.
 But we've got to figure out — I'm a tenor, Scott's (Weiland, former STP singer) a baritone, there's issues with tuning and stuff like that, so I mean, yeah, I would love to do it."

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).